oracle/weblogic-image-tool/site/cache.md

 If you have downloaded the release version ```12.2.1.3.190416``` of the patch, then you should use the argument as ```--patchId 29135930_12.2.1.3.190416```

-- `getCacheDir`: Get th cache directory.
-Used to display or set the directory where patches will be downloaded.
-    ```
-    imagetool cache getCacheDir
-    ```

 - `addEntry`: Consider this an expert mode where you can add key value pairs to the cache without any validation.
     ```